 Since its creation, the EPO has published annual reports that document its activities and strategic goals.
 Gradually this was extended with the extra "facts and figures" and some EPO products such as ESPACENET and Global Patent Index started providing basic statistics and graphs.
 This in turn triggered the curiosity of the economists and policy makers and they demanded access to more and better data to support econometric analysis.
 To satisfy those needs, the EPO created PATSTAT which has become a flagship product for advanced statistical analysis.
 Access is possible via SQL queries, but this can represent a major hurdle for newcomers to the database.

 There is space for about 30 participants in each discussion round.
 Based on the principle of first-come, first-served, we will place each conference registrant in their first choice.
 If this is not possible, we'll look for a place in the second choice.
 We try to avoid placing two participants from one company or organisation in one discussion round.

 During the final two weeks leading up to the conference, any remaining places in the discussion rounds will be filled by taking into account registrants' second and third choices.

-Are you interested in being a discussion round chairman?
+Are you interested in chairing a discussion round?
 Please write to firstname.lastname@example.org.